ms-iot/lsdk/docs/grapeboard.md

 It will produce the file `build/firmware/ppa/soc-ls1012/ppa_rdb.itb`.

+## Updating PPA and OPTEE on NOR Flash

 Copy `ppa_rdb.itb` to the root of a FAT-formatted SD card.

 Boot into [recovery U-Boot](#Booting-Grapeboard-into-recovery-mode), then run the following u-boot commands: